mariusjt/NetMonitor/README.md

 ## Screenshots
 ## Technology used
 Built with IntelliJ, by JetBrains
 Developed with JDK 11
+Github Desktop & GitKraken

 ## Features
 - DHCP/IP status